AseelAlsahsah/OOP_Principles_Task/README.md

     	// adds an artwork to a specific event
     }

-    public void addArtworksToProfile() {
-    	//creates a new artwork and associates it with a specific artist.
-    }

     public void addPainting(String name, int yearCreated, double price, String description) {
         //adds the painting to the artist's artworks
     }